trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 - Click "Access policy" and set it to "Container (anonymous read access for containers and blobs)"
 - Do the same for the  "dashboards"

-### Create Security Principals
-Run the `Pre-SpnCreationAndValidation.ps1`  powershell command.
-Remember to use your initials and alias where indicated:

-- Open an Azure PowerShell prompt as an Administrator
-- Log in to Azure: `Login-AzureRmAccount`
-- Select the Dev subscription: `get-azurermsubscription -subscriptionname "ESS Monitoring Platform - Development" | set-azurermcontext`
-- Execute `.\Pre-SpnCreationAndValidation.ps1 -keyVaultName KVL-DEV-<your initials>-CI-BPL-MON -environment DEV -serviceId BPL-MON -spnSuffix <your alias> -integrationSpnSecret zVuKYw3VRjgjGK5ZERfb1Zk2SNcCU4TnEF+NS6jzgDs=`

 ### Customise Environment Parameter Files
 In the Configuration repository, in the `bpl-mon\dev` folder, you’ll see a files: `deploy.monitoringagent.dm.parameters.json` .